Duterte's four years in power — extrajudicial killings, rights abuses and terror | Taiwan News

-A review of President Rodrigo Duterte's fourth year in office included a damning United Nations Human Rights Council report on widespread extrajudicial killings, the passage of a widely contested anti-terrorism legislation and a bungled response to the COVID-19 pandemic.
+A review of President Rodrigo Duterte's fourth year in office included a damning UN Human Rights Council report on widespread extrajudicial killings, the passage of a widely contested anti-terrorism legislation and a bungled response to the coronavirus pandemic.

 In the Philippines, the head of state holds office for a six-year term but is barred from running for reelection.